TTOskar/10xCards/.ai/api-plan.md

        { "status": "accepted", "edited_front": null, "edited_back": null }
        ```
      - **Response:** 200 OK with updated flashcard details.
+   - **Business Logic:**
+     - Allow users to review and modify the status or content of generated flashcards.

 3. **Bulk Save Accepted Flashcards to a Deck**
    - **Method:** POST